I am a critical theorist and feminist philosopher, writing about property, social change, and sometimes even life and death.

 At the moment, I live in Northern Italy where I hold a Marie-Skłodowska-Curie-fellowship at the University of Verona.
 My research project, PhantomAiD, investigates the connection between possessive individualism and authoritarianism.

-Praxis und Revolution, the book based on my PhD, appeared in German in 2018; an English translation is due this August with Columbia University Press.
+Praxis und Revolution, the book based on my PhD, appeared in German in 2018; an English translation has just come out with Columbia University Press.
 My current work on the genealogy of property builds on an article that I published in Critical Times in 2020: “Ownership’s Shadow“.
 I also enjoy writing literary essays, like this “Brief aus dem Wald” in the March issue of Le Monde diplomatique.